krisdigital/Swipe/README.md

 -	**callback** Function - runs at slide change.

 - **transitionEnd** Function - runs at the end slide transition.

+Additionally this version has the possibilty to pair elements:

+- **pair** Integer , wrapps n elements in a div, useful for responsive usecases

 ### Example